If spending a year Down Under is on your hit list, here’s how to go about getting a Working Holiday visa (subclass 417).

 How old can I be?

-Whether you’re applying for your First or Second Working Holiday visa (subclass 417), you need to be aged between 18 and 30 (unless you’re a citizen of Ireland or Canada – then you have until the age of 35).
-If you apply for the visa when you’re still 30, but turn 31 before the application has been approved, the visa may still be granted.
-Similarly, Canadian and Irish citizens who apply at 35 and turn 36 while their application is outstanding may still have their visa approved.
+Whether you’re applying for your First or Second Working Holiday visa (subclass 417), you need to be aged between 18 and 35.
+If you apply for the visa when you are 35 and turn 36 while the application is outstanding may still have your visa approved.